-Each summer promises to be a banner season for Japanese beetles.
+Most summers are favorable for Japanese beetles.
 The coppery-green beetles hatch in the lawn in June each year.
 Once they have emerged, the beetles head straight for their favorite plants nearby.
 The leaves of grapes, canna, loropetalum and flowering cherry look like lace doilies after the beetles have dined on them.
-They burrow into the center of rose and hollyhock blooms and rapidly ruin them.
+The insects burrow into the center of rose and hollyhock blooms and rapidly ruin them.

-Sprays- Japanese beetles can be managed now by regularly applying carbaryl (Sevin) or other garden insecticides.
+Sprays- Japanese beetles can be managed after emergence by regularly applying garden insecticide (click for sources).
 Don’t be surprised if the sprays seem to have no effect.
 You ARE killing the beetles but even more grubs are hatching to take their place.
 You might have to spray every few days to control the waves of beetles hatching.

-Drenches – A systemic insecticide can be applied 20 days before adults appear.
+Drenches – A systemic insecticide such as imidacloprid (click for sources) can be applied 20 days before adults appear.
 This chemical is not very effective as a contact insecticide.
 It is not transmitted to flower petals, so rose blooms may suffer while leaves are protected.

 Hand Picking- Hand-picking is an option if the problem is not severe.
 Follow these tips for successful seizure: